Vassilis Spanoulis: 2011–12 season

 In 2012, Spanoulis won both the 2012 EuroLeague and Greek Basket League championships.
 He was also named to the All-EuroLeague First Team, and won the EuroLeague Final Four MVP, for the second time in his career.
 He became the fourth player to win the award multiple times.
+Spanoulis' assist, on Georgios Printezis' game-winning shot against the Russian VTB United League club CSKA Moscow, at the end of the 2012 EuroLeague Final, is widely considered to be the greatest of all-time highlight in the history of the EuroLeague.

-Furthermore, he once again led the Greek League in assists.
+Furthermore, Spanoulis once again led the Greek League in assists.
 He was also named the Greek Basket League MVP, and the Greek Basket League Finals MVP.
-Finally, Spanoulis was named the All-Europe Player of the Year in 2012.
+Finally, Spanoulis was named the Eurobasket News All-Europe Player of the Year in 2012.
+Spanoulis and Printezis, whose duo were nicknamed, "Greek Thunder (Spanoulis) and Greek Lightning (Printezis)", would go on to form one of the greatest player duos in the history of the EuroLeague.

 2012–13 season

 Spanoulis was named the EuroLeague MVP in 2013.
-He was also the EuroLeague Finals Top Scorer, and was named the EuroLeague Final Four MVP, after leading Olympiacos to the 2013 EuroLeague championship.
+He was also the EuroLeague Finals Top Scorer, and was named the EuroLeague Final Four MVP, after leading Olympiacos to the 2013 EuroLeague championship title, which completed Olympiacos Piraeus' back-to-back EuroLeague championship run (2012 and 2013).
 He became just the second player to win both the EuroLeague MVP and the EuroLeague Final Four MVP in the same season, along with Dimitris Diamantidis; and he also became just the second player to win the EuroLeague Final Four MVP award 3 times, along with Toni Kukoč.

-Spanoulis also won the Giuseppe Sciacca International Award for Sport, an award given by the Vatican to the World's Best Athlete of the Year, between the ages of 18 to 35, in 2013.
-He was also named the All-Europe Player of the Year, for the second time, in 2013.
+Spanoulis also won the International Sports Prize's World Athlete of the Year award in 2013.
+He was also named the Eurobasket News All-Europe Player of the Year, for the second time, in 2013.